dhis2/design-system/molecules/alertbar.md

 - Wifi/Network icon when informing the user about their network connection.
 - Tick/checkmark when successfully adding a user.
-- ! icon when an error has occured.
+- ! icon when an error has occurred.

 ---